uwegeercken/jobrunner/README.md

 ./sendmessage.sh uptime

 possible messages are:
-- uptime
+- uptime = check the uptime of the server
-- processid
+- processid = get the internal processid
-- hello
+- hello = send greeting
-- jobfinished
+- jobfinished = check if the job has finished
-- jobcanstart
+- jobcanstart = check if the job can start: scheduled time is reached and dependent jobs have finished
-- jobstartstatus
+- jobstartstatus = same as before but returing an integer value.
-- jobstarttime
+- jobstarttime = check when the job started
-- jobrun
+- jobrun = run the job
-- jobexitcode
+- jobexitcode = check the job exit code
-- jobruntime
+- jobruntime = check the runtime of the job
-- jobdependencies
+- jobdependencies = list the dependent jobs
-- listjobs
+- jobreset = reset values of the job: actual start time, finished time, exit status, set internal job date to the current date
-- resetjobs
+- resetjobs = same as before but reset all jobs
+- listjobs = list all jobs
-- reloadjobs
+- reloadjobs = reload all jobs from the json file

-messages that start with "job" need an extra parameter, which is the job id (see json file):
+messages that start with "job" (jobrun, jobreset, jobfinished, etc) need an extra parameter, which is the job id (see json file):

 ./sendmessage.sh jobcanstart:id_0001